NewsWhip/style-guide/README.md

 @import "node_modules/nw-style-guide/sass/src/forms";
 ```

-In order to use the Proxima Nova font-family that comes bundles with the Style Guide, you will need to set the `$nw-font-path` variable in your own `variables.scss` file.
+In order to use the Proxima Nova font-family that comes bundled with the Style Guide, you will need to set the `$nw-font-path` variable in your own `variables.scss` file.
 This variable is a path that points to the fonts folder in the installed `nw-style-guide` package in your `node_modules` folder.

 ```scss
 // your variables.scss file